 4. The approved field of study curricula as defined by the THECB has been incorporated into the appropriate bachelor degree programs at Texas A&M International University.

-5. Common course numbers are intended to allow students to visualize their progression thought a courses of study and to make a smooth transition from one institution to the next.
+5. Common course numbers are intended to allow students to visualize their progression through a course of study and to make a smooth transition from one institution to the next.
 TAMIU publishes a brochure each year entitled "Texas A&M International University Texas Common Course Numbers Equivalency Chart and Transfer Information" which lists those freshman and sophomore level courses taught at TAMIU, the corresponding Texas Common Course Number (TCCN), and the corresponding course number at Laredo Community College (LCC).
-Over 75 percent of TAMIU's transfer students come from LCC.

 6. TAMIU maintains a satellite office on the campus of LCC with a full-time advisor staffing that office four days of the week.
 All students are welcome to discuss the possibility of transfer and how courses will transfer.
 In addition, 2 + 2 plans are published each year as a guide for the prospective transfer student from LCC.
 These guides are available in the Outreach Office and in the LCC Advising Office.
 Similar guides are available for the programs at Southwest Texas Junior College.
 TAMIU also has an articulation agreement with South Texas Community College.

 7. All students admitted as transfer student should make an appointment with an advisor in the Office of Admissions to review their transfer credit and how it will apply to their chosen degree program.

 8. College preparatory course work in remedial math, reading and writing are not transferable do not satisfy college-level requirements at TAMIU.